Geometric planted matchings beyond the Gaussian model: Introduction

 The proof of \Cref{thm:lss_up_low_d} follows a similar strategy as in \cite{geo_match_2022}.
 Given a $t$-cycle $C_t = (i_1,i_2,\ldots,i_t)$ of distinct elements from $[n]$ we say that it is an \textit{augmenting cycle} (for $\lss$), or just \textit{augmenting}, if:

 where $i_{t+1} := i_1$.
 If we assume that $\tpi = \text{Id}$, all cycles of size $2$ or greater on the cycle decomposition of $\lss$ will be mistakes.
 Moreover, these cycles must be \textit{augmenting cycles}, otherwise they would not appear in the optimal assignment $\lss$.
+An analogous reasoning also applies when $\tpi \neq \mathrm{Id}$.
 It follows that we have the following deterministic bound:

 where the inner sum is over all $t$-cycles $C_t$.

 To bound $\Ex{\lssm}$, we bound the probability that $t$-cycles are augmenting.
 Similarly to \cite{geo_match_2022} our upper bounds on these probabilities involve bounding the expectation of exponentials of certain quadratic forms on the initial positions.
 Unlike in the Gaussian setting of \cite{geo_match_2022}, we cannot evaluate these expectations explicitly.
 Fortunately, the assumptions in \modlds are good enough for calculations to go through.